DerekSelander/LLDB/README.md

 If you like ObjC swizzling, check out `sclass`.
 If you like DTrace, check out `pmodule` and `snoopie`.

 ### search
   Searchs the heap for all alive instances of a certain class.
-This class must by dynamic (aka inherit from a NSObject class).
+This class must by dynamic (aka inherit from a NSObject/SwiftObject class).
 Currently doesn't work with NSString or NSNumber (tagged pointer objects).

   Example: